keiji-imai/blog/content/rants/highschool/index.md

 ## Motivation is the bottleneck

 When I was in high school, my excuse for a lot of things was "I don't have time" or "I don't have the resources".
-I told myself that it wasn't my fault.
+I basically told myself that it wasn't my fault that I wasn't doing them.

 I was wrong.
-I had plenty of time and resources.
-What I didn't have was motivation.
-If I *really* wanted to learn how to solve differential equations or build a CNC machine, I totally could have.
+I had plenty of time and resources—what I didn't have was motivation.
+If I *really* wanted to learn how to solve differential equations or build a CNC machine, I actually could have.
 At MIT I've met people who built [walking quadrupeds](https://www.youtube.com/watch?v=Sht5Nenk3Dg), [nuclear fusors](https://www.anhadsawhney.com/#/nuclear-fusor/), and [synchronous reluctance motors](https://www.smithsonianmag.com/innovation/this-17-year-old-designed-a-motor-that-could-potentially-transform-the-electric-car-industry-180980550/) in high school.
-These people aren't any more special or priviledged than you or me.
-They love what they do and worked really hard, every day, until they became really good at it.
+These people aren't any more special or privileged than I was.
+They loved what they were doing and worked really hard until they became really good at it.

 But how do you find motivation to work hard?

 You might think you need to have really strong discipline.
 But I have terrible discipline.
 I [procrastinate](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) and get [distracted](https://www.youtube.com/watch?v=kyfb8lGAveY) whenever I have to do boring work, even when it's really important (homework, getting a driver's license, etc).

 The way to work hard *without* needing strong discipline is to work on fun projects.
 Spend time on projects that are both challenging and exciting.
-Then the motivation will come naturally.
-You'll want to work on your project as much as possible.
+Then the motivation will come naturally and you'll want to work on your project as much as possible.

 What if you don't know what you're passionate about?